 This project (2020-2023) is funded by the Concerted Action-Cultural Safety Approach to Support Academic Perseverance and Educational Success of Indigenous Students program of the Fonds de recherche du Québec – Société et culture (FRQSC).

-Principal Investigator : Christine Couture
+Principal investigator : Christine Couture

-Co-investigator : Anne Marchand; Catherine Duquette; Élisabeth Jacob; Élisabeth Kaine; Jacinthe Dion; Loïc Pulido; Mathieu Cook; Sylvie Pinette;
+Co-investigators : Anne Marchand; Catherine Duquette; Élisabeth Jacob; Élisabeth Kaine; Jacinthe Dion; Loïc Pulido; Mathieu Cook; Sylvie Pinette;

 Collaborator : Charles Hopkins; Claudia Néron; Marco Bacon; Marjolaine Tshernish; Sébastien Goupil